 - Package recommendations in formats appropriate for the intended audiences.

-The Roundtable has organized its work into modules, focused on key areas of opportunity.
+Since its inception in 2010, CRWFS has organized its work into modules, each focused on key areas of opportunity in California’s water and food supply systems.
 The first module focused on the concept of agricultural water stewardship.
 The group then examined options for storing water using a retention framework.
-Most recently, members of CRWFS completed two pieces describing the connectivity approach, which provides a whole-systems framework to guide water management decisions.
-In 2014, the Roundtable is addressing the issue of groundwater through the lens of the principles and recommendations developed in the previous three modules.
-Learn more about the Roundtable’s work in the action and news categories.
+Most recently, members of CRWFS completed two pieces describing the connectivity approach, which provides a whole-systems framework to guide water management decisions, and applied the connectivity approach to reveal strategies for advancing groundwater sustainability.
+Learn more about the group’s work in the action and news categories.

 CRWFS is grateful for funding from the California Water Foundation.